 Yet all is not lost!
 The RHS have been working tirelessly to bring the whole event online, allowing horticulturalists the world over a chance to experience the show from the comfort of their own homes.
 How will this work you ask?
-Read on for our guide to creating the Chelsea Flower Show experience wherever you are…
+Read on for our Chelsea Flower Show Guide so that you can create the Chelsea Flower Show experience wherever you are…

 There’s no set dress code at the Chelsea Flower Show, however, many enjoy getting dressed up for the special horticultural occasion.
 You’ll see smarter gents wearing blazers and light trousers, while many women go for a light, summery dress and extravagant hat.